How to Find Your Business Idea

 Regardless of why you want to start a side or small business, there’s never been a better time to do it.

-Business Boutique launched just over a month ago and became a #1 best-selling book, which is awesome, because that means a lot of people now have the plan they need to start or grow their business idea.
+Business Boutique became a #1 best-selling book—which is awesome, because that means a lot of people now have the plan they need to start or grow their business idea.
 But what if you don’t know what business you want to start?
 As Jack London said, “You can’t wait for inspiration.
 You have to go after it with a club.”
 So let’s get going!
-Here is a quick way to come up with your business idea.
+Here’s a quick way to come up with your business idea.

 - Your SKILLS

 What education, experience, certifications, or credentials do you have?
 Do you have a degree in public relations or accounting?
 Have you worked in a particular business or industry?
 Do you have graphic design or project management experience?
 Think through any skills that you have and brainstorm a list of business ideas that you could start based on those skills.

 What are your natural gifts and talents?
 Are you a gifted singer or artist?
 Is organizing or decorating effortless for you?
 Do you enjoy teaching or coaching others?
 If you need help identifying your strengths, you can take a personality assessment, such as the DISC, or you can check out my podcast about the Five E Questions.
 After you identify your strengths, I want you to add to your business idea list with more ideas based on your strengths.